rubenfiszel/master-thesis/src/rbpf.md

 Indeed, the UKF applies an unscented transformation to sigma points of the current approximated distribution.
 The statistics of the new approximated Gaussian are found through this unscented transform.
 The EKF linearizes the transformation, the UKF approximates the resulting Gaussian after the transformation.
 Hence, the UKF can take into account the effects of the transformation away from the mean which might be drastically different.

 The implementation of an UKF still suffers greatly from quaternions not belonging to a vector space.
 The approach taken by [@edgar_quaternion-based_nodate] is to use the error quaternion defined by $\mathbf{e}_i = \mathbf{q}_i\bar{\mathbf{q}}$.
-This approach has the benefit that similar quaternion differences result in similar error.
+This approach has the advantage that similar quaternion differences result in similar error.
 But apart from that, it does not have any profound justification.
 We must compute a sound average weighted quaternion of all sigma points.
 An algorithm is described in the following section.

 ### Average quaternion